10 years of betting on Rust and what I’m looking forward to next.

 The people were and are exceptional

 The Rust ecosystem has an impressive amount of programming “taste”, manifesting in dependencies with relatively simple builds, elegant implementations, and fast and robust performance.
 Reaching for TypeScript or Python is a relative exercise in frustration.
-There’s a reason Rust has taken the “most admired language” title for nine years now!
+There’s a reason Rust has taken the “most loved/admired language” title for nine years now!

 “What went right” is an essay in itself, but the evolving cadre of dedicated, opinionated and earnest volunteers, with strong mores around saying “no” and “not yet”, are I think the crux of it.